 Yaba College of Technology in a bid to foster entrepreneurship and self-reliance has introduced grasscutter farming, land scalping and gardening, vegetable farming, print media enterprise, video handling and editing in its flexible programme courses to empower the general public.

-Mr. Abdul said there were needs for youths in the country to embrace skill acquisition in addition to white collar jobs so as to add value to their lives and the society.
+Mr Abdul said there were needs for youths in the country to embrace skill acquisition in addition to white-collar jobs so as to add value to their lives and society.